 After lunch, we took the short walk to the Hornblower Cruise and donned our red ponchos.
 While the boat does offer a covered area, we stayed on the upper level, embracing the water and breeze.
 As we entered the horseshoe area of the falls, I had to wonder who on earth thought it would be a good idea to steer a boat directly into a waterfall and what would happen if the boat’s engine were to die.
 My doom and gloom thoughts aside, it was an exhilarating experience being so close to such a powerful force of nature.

 Tired and wanting to freshen up, we walked to the nearest bus stop and headed back to our house, where we made dinner (after a stop at the now-open grocery store) then headed back to view the falls at night.
-We got off the bus at the Table Rock Welcome Center and canada150walked to the falls, stopping briefly at the Canada150 sign which was lit up.
+We got off the bus at the Table Rock Welcome Center and walked to the falls, stopping briefly at the Canada150 sign which was lit up.
 The falls too were bathed in light that changed in color every minute or so.

 The next day we headed back into town for our 12:30 pm White Water Walk.
 The bus dropped us off at the entrance and for the first time during our visit, we had to wait.
 We soon discovered we were waiting for the elevator which took us down to river level.
 We walked out to the Niagara River onto a platform where the water raged on the other side of the railing.
 A short walk down a boardwalk along the river’s edge provided more views of the swirling rapids.
 Placards attached to the railing provided information about the river such as: The water’s speed along the walk is about 48 km/h or 30 mph, which are Class 6 whitewater rapids, generally considered unnavigable.
 Watching the water go past, I wouldn’t be one to test that.
 Leaving there, we missed the bus heading back to town and caught the next one heading the other way for a short ride to the end of the line.
 Since I had wanted to stop at the Floral Clock to try to recreate a picture of my grandmother several decades earlier, we jumped at the driver’s offer to wait for those who wanted to see the clock and take pictures before heading back.
 (Next time, I will take my time and get good pictures.)